The Arming and Departure of the Knights

-The Arming and Departure of the Knights tapestry is available in four sizes.
+The Arming and Departure of the Knights tapestry is available in three sizes.
 The two largest sizes are non-returnable.
 There is also a detail showing the left side of the tapestry.

 To order this fine Camelot tapestry: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
 You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.